terrazzoapp/terrazzo/docs/guides/tokens.md

 ### Cobalt extensions

-Cobalt **is NOT** its own format; it is an implementation of DTFM as close to the spec as possible.
-However, just for quality of life, Cobalt supports a superset to DTFM, allowing:
+Cobalt **is NOT** its own format; it is an implementation of DTCG as close to the spec as possible.
+However, just for quality of life, Cobalt supports a superset to DTCG, allowing:

 - [Addition of a Link token for assets](/tokens/link)
 - YAML is supported in addition to JSON